Unfulfilled Watch Tower Society predictions: Adherents' response to failed predictions

 Zygmunt concluded that the group's faith in its own belief system provided a basis for the claim of fulfillment, and the selective perception of global events furnished supportive empirical evidence.
 "In this sense and to this extent," he wrote, "the prophecies could not 'fail'."
-Unfulfilled prophecies were converted into partial successes and welcomed as divinely provided lessons revealing God's purposes more fully, yet it was accepted that each of those prophecies would eventually come to pass.
+Unfulfilled prophecies were converted into partial successes and welcomed as divinely provided lessons revealing God's purposes more fully, yet it was accepted that the prophecies would eventually come to pass.

 Singelenberg, too, believed a subsequent reinterpretation of failed prophecies was a survival strategy of groups such as Jehovah's Witnesses.
 Citing Neil Wiser, he commented: "Whatever the outcome, prophecies cannot and do not fail for the committed."

-The Watch Tower Society has acknowledged that some of its time calculations and expectations resulted in "serious disappointments", with consequent defections, expulsions and opposition, which it claimed was a process of "sifting" true believers.
-Yet of those who remained faithful it said: "They certainly did not err in believing that God would without fail do what he had promised [...]
+The Watch Tower Society has acknowledged that some of its calculations and expectations resulted in "serious disappointments", with consequent defections, expulsions and opposition, which it claimed was a process of "sifting" true believers.
+Of those who remained faithful it said: "They certainly did not err in believing that God would without fail do what he had promised [...]
 They recognized that a mistake had been made but that in no respect had God's Word failed."
-The errors and speculation were attributed to an eagerness to see "the end of this evil system".
+Errors and speculation were attributed to an eagerness to see "the end of this evil system".

 Holden concluded: "Simple as it seems, what sceptics regard as failure, the Governing Body regards as a test of faith."
 Holden said that given the scarcity of reference in Watch Tower Society literature to past predictive failures, it was highly unlikely that those who had joined the group within the past two decades were even aware of the Society's record.
 He estimated that more than 60 percent of current Witnesses had joined the movement since 1975, "hence the Governing Body has no reason to discuss with them the failure of its earlier prophecies."
-Yet he added: "The suppression of the 1975 prophecy failure by those who were active at the time but who have nevertheless remained in membership suggests an unusual degree of complicity."
+He added: "The suppression of the 1975 prophecy failure by those who were active at the time but who have nevertheless remained in membership suggests an unusual degree of complicity."
 He also concurred with researcher Bryan Wilson's judgment that:

 For people whose lives have become dominated by one powerful expectation, and whose activities are dictated by what that belief requires, abandonment of faith because of disappointment about a date would usually be too traumatic an experience to contemplate.